-Laura Ann Edwards-Leeper (born January 18, 1975) is an American psychologist best known for her work with gender diverse youth.
-She has become a favored source for journalists promoting the ex-transgender movement and a leading voice in a faction of therapists who have “concerns” that affirmative models of care for trans youth do not have enough gatekeeping.
+Laura Edwards-Leeper is a conservative American psychologist best known for working with gender diverse youth.
+Edwards-Leeper has become a favored source for journalists promoting the ex-transgender movement and a leading voice in a faction of therapists who have “concerns” that affirmative models of care for trans youth do not have enough gatekeeping.
+Edwards-Leeper believes trans people and their families should pay someone like her before getting access to medical transition options.

 Background